npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-23-google-io-mobile-app-design.md

 ### Wrap Up

-There are many more principles, for mobile apps, retail apps and mobile websites - available at [thinkwithgoogle.com](http://thinkwithgoogle.com).
-You can also check out the full talk on YouTube [TODO add link] if you are interested.
+There are many more principles, for mobile apps, retail apps and mobile websites - available at [thinkwithgoogle.com](https://www.thinkwithgoogle.com/).
+You can also check out the full talk on [YouTube](https://www.youtube.com/watch?v=u7iUoxqKaKU) if you are interested.